MinhBang1000/nycu-data-vis/dataset/readme.md

 UN, World Population Prospects (2024) – processed by Our World in Data

 #### Full citation
 UN, World Population Prospects (2024) – processed by Our World in Data.
-“Population,ages 65+ – UN WPP” [dataset].
+“Growth rate,total – UN WPP” [dataset].
 United Nations, “World Population Prospects” [original data].
 Source: UN, World Population Prospects (2024) – processed by Our World In Data

 ### What you should know about this data